Hopac/Hopac/Docs/Internals.md

 The **fill** operation is not much more complex.
 The illustrative code below omits any error checking (trying to fill an IVar twice would be bad).
 It also skips the proper protocol for pushing items to the work item stack.
+This is done in order to illustrate how efficiently these operations can be implemented.
+(Compare this to what a combination of .Net thread pool, tasks and the F# async framework would need to do.)

 ```fsharp
 let fill (xV: IVar<'x>) (x: 'x) : Job<unit> =